How to use compost?

 Thyme to treat your herbs

-Let us give you some sage advice… Compost is a pretty big dill when it comes to growing rich, healthy, tasty herbs in your garden.
+Let us give you some sage advice… Compost is a pretty big dill when it comes to growing rich, healthy and tasty herbs in your garden.

 Whether you’re partial to parsley or lav’ lavender, crumble some compost around your garden and wait for those clean, green, fantastically fragrant herbs to sprout.